 - 1.11 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
 The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period up to 2036.
 It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/open space, nature conservation and other required land uses as identified by evidence.
 It will provide appropriate policies and guidance by which to determine planning applications for example design guidance, conservation and protection of natural resources. - 1.12 The new Hinckley and Bosworth Local Plan will not be finalised until 2020 at the earliest.
 We have taken account of the emerging Local Plan and, following discussions with the Borough Council, aligned our Plan to cover the period up to 2036.
-However, once the new Local Plan is finalised, we may have to review the Plan to make sure it is in general conformity.
+However, once the new Local Plan is adopted, there may be value in a review of the Neighbourhood Plan.